 Briona Lamback: I started Buoyant again while I was in college.
 I was a senior, and I had an entrepreneurship minor, and a part of the course, the Capstone course, was doing a shark tank style pitch competition again with the nerves, very nervous.
 Didn’t want to do it, almost quit.
 But I knew I had to see it through.
 And so, the business that I pitched wasn’t called Buoyant at the time.

 It was called you, me, travel.
-But it was the idea of Buoyant, bringing black people together, connecting the African diaspora globally through travel.
+But it was the idea of Buoyant, bringing Black people together, connecting the African diaspora globally through travel.
 I won second place in that competition, and I won $600 in startup funds.
 So, it really put confidence in me, the battery in my back to make it happen.
 2019.

 I took the first group trip to Ghana in December, and we’ve been doing it ever since.
 What makes Buoyant different?
 There’s a lot of travel companies out there.
 Love them.
 My friends own some of the black-owned ones.

-But what really makes Buoyant different is from the beginning, it’s been a part of my mission to take black people to destinations rich in black history and culture.
-And we know black folks are everywhere, so we have a lot of places to choose from.
-But I prioritize places like Ghana because I know that black people want to connect with that history and that culture and love places like Bali.
+But what really makes Buoyant different is from the beginning, it’s been a part of my mission to take Black people to destinations rich in black history and culture.
+And we know Black folks are everywhere, so we have a lot of places to choose from.
+But I prioritize places like Ghana because I know that Black people want to connect with that history and that culture and love places like Bali.
 But you can go there with anyone.
 But especially when you come on a Buoyant Travel to Ghana or Brazil and other places that we go, I want.

 Matt Bowles: To ask you if you can expand on a quote from your website that says, on the Buoyant Travel website, ‘For us, travel is all about education and liberation.
 We see travel as a critical component of black freedom’.
 Can you talk more about that?